- My NYPL

 Astella Development Corporation assists local merchants; works on community revitalization and economic development projects.

-The AALDC is a not-for-profit organization committed to the economic development of the Atlantic Avenue area from Fourth Avenue to the waterfront in Brooklyn, New York.
-In addition to the Atlantic Avenue Master Plan, the AALDC's recent activities have included implementation of streetscape improvements, outreach to property owners to encourage historic storefront preservation, and advocacy on issues of importance to the retail and residential community.
+The AALDC is a not-for-profit organization committed to the economic development, cultural enrichment and historical preservation of the Atlantic Avenue area from Fourth Avenue to the waterfront in Brooklyn, New York.

 The Division of Continuing and Professional Studies (CAPS) at Baruch College offers professional certificates, seminars, courses, and training in a variety of areas.
 Programs of interest to small businesses would include: accounting, bookkeeping, payroll, management, marketing, professional office skills, business communications, certified financial planning, personal development, finance and project management (PMI).
 Business related courses are held in the evening and vary in length from one day to several weeks.
 In addition, CAPS offers courses in English as a Second Language for academic, professional, and social purposes.
 The Academic Intensive English Program, which is I-20 eligible, provides 20 hours per week of instruction during the day.
 Business ESL and GMAT test preparation courses are also available during the daytime, evening, and Saturdays.
 Modern language courses for business, travel, and cultural purposes are given on week nights and Saturdays.